collabdotcloud/docs.collab.cloud/docs/users/aplus-start-page.md

 Once you have clicked on Activities Plus in the menu bar in HCL Connections you end up on Activities Plus Start Page.

-Her you can access all your existing activities or create new ones.
+Here you can access all your existing activities or create new ones.

 ___